GayanAthukorala/DeltaHacks9/README.md

 ## Description

-Our app helps connect consumer to local retailers/restuarants by filtering out large corporations when they searche for goods and services
+Our app helps connect consumer to local retailers/restuarants by filtering out large corporations when they search for goods and services

 ## Languages, Frameworks, and Tools Used